Troubleshooting Cayosoft Administrator Active Directory DC Connection Issues

 Check that specified Domain Controller is available:

-- Try to ping this DC from the machine where Cayosoft Administrator Service is running.
+Ping this DC from the machine where the Cayosoft Administrator Service is running.

 Cause